a91quaini/intrinsicFRP/README.md

   corresponding heteroskedasticity and autocorrelation robust standard errors using the Newey-West (1994) plug-in procedure to select the number of relevant lags, i.e., n_lags = 4 * (n_observations/100)^(2/9).
-- **AdaptiveIFRP**: Computes adaptive intrinsic factor risk premia based on pre-computed intrinsic factor risk premia and adaptive penalty weights for various penalty parameter values.
+- **AdaptiveIFRP**: Computes adaptive intrinsic factor risk premia for various penalty parameter values.
 - **FRP**: Computes Fama-MachBeth or misspecification-robust factor risk premia of Kan Robotti Shanken (2013) from data on factors and test asset excess returns.
 Optionally computes the corresponding heteroskedasticity and autocorrelation robust standard errors using the Newey-West (1994) plug-in procedure to select the number of relevant lags, i.e., n_lags = 4 * (n_observations/100)^(2/9).
-- **PlotAdaptiveIFRPModelScore**: Plots the model score of the adaptive IFRP for each penalty parameter value, highlighting the minimum attained model score and the optimal one (which differs from the minimum in case the optimal parameter was computed with the `one_stddev_rule` option TRUE).

 ## References